ZaneTf2/Dem-To-Replay/README.md

 Installation:
 ===========================================================
-Open "Setup Dem To Replay"
+Open "Setup Dem To Replay".
-Specify any folder for the program
+Specify any folder for the program.
 Open the font files, tf2 and tf2secondary.
 Press install.
 After opening will be a window indicating the folder of the game itself Team Fortress 2.

 From Steam:
 ===========================================================
-1. open the section with Team Fortress 2
+1. Open the section with Team Fortress 2
 2. Properties
-Local Files
+3. Local Files
-4. overview
+4. Overview
-Specify in the program the path of Team Fortress 2 or tf If you know where the common folder is, you can specify it.
+Specify in the program the path of Team Fortress 2 or tf.
+If you know where the common folder is, you can specify it.

 .Dem: